 In addition, all of the 15-20 vendors will pass out candy, so bring a bag and prepare for an early trick-or-treat activity.

-Attendees are encouraged to wear costumes to help add to the spirit and ambiance.
+Attendees are even encouraged to wear costumes to help add to the spirit and ambiance.

 While costumes are not required, this gives both you and your kids an opportunity to "test drive" this year's costumes to see if you like them.

 Two pumpkins are always dropped during the event.
 The first pumpkin is always smaller and serves as kind of a test run to make sure everything is working properly.

 The event culminates with the grand finale, the big pumpkin dropping from the sky.
 This year's pumpkin is the biggest yet weighing in at well over 1,400 pounds and when it hits the pavement and explodes pieces of the pumpkin go everywhere.

 Some participants even go out afterward to get a closer look at the pumpkin carnage or, in some cases, take home a piece of the pumpkin, I guess as a souvenir.

 Everything at this event is free.
 I already mentioned the candy passed out at vendor booths.
 Those same vendors also have coupons, swag and other items they give away.

 I alluded to the cold weather earlier.
-Well, organizers have that covered, too, by providing free hot drinks to help keep guests stay warm throughout the event.
+Well, organizers have that covered, too, if you don't bring your own to the event by providing free hot drinks to help keep guests stay warm throughout the event.